Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 > - Existing layout for Country/Reserve section with maps was not as expected on mobile view as the UX was difficult to navigate.
 Overcame this by creating a new branch and testing a new layout using dropdown buttons for the main country and reserve buttons.
 > - As above, found that when selecting a reserve (and then trying to scroll down to the info (under the map) it was finicky on mobile as the map is touch-responsive.
 This was interfering with usability and UX.
 Simply moved the map under the reserve info, which resolved the issue along with the dropdown box layout.
 > - Was having issues with the live webcam player for Namibia, (for which the only available source is non-Youtube based).
 Replaced with live-stream from a South African waterhole for this section (to be looked and and try to resolve after project submission).
+> - Had an issue with slideshow images all showing for 1 second before loading first image.
+After not finding a resolution and trying various functions, I over came this by designing a pre-loading animation.
+This not only resolved the issue, but added a good intro and UX to the site.
+>
 ---

 ### Code validity